raspberrypi/documentation/faqs/README.md

 ### Is Power over Ethernet possible?

-Yes, if you own a 3B+, you can use the the official Raspberry Pi PoE HAT.
+Yes, if you own a 3B+ or 4B, you can use the the official Raspberry Pi PoE HAT.
 For other models, there are adapters that would split the voltage off the Ethernet line before connecting to the Pi.
 However, we have not tested any of these, so cannot recommend any of these third-party PoE solutions.

 ### What voltage devices can I attach to the GPIO pins, and how much current can I pull?